darcydjr/anvil/README.md

 ## Examples

-Ford Anvil includes practical examples that demonstrate the **Capabilities → Enablers** approach using human-understandable language patterns.
+Anvil includes practical examples that demonstrate the **Capabilities → Enablers** approach using human-understandable language patterns.

 ### Weather Example 1: Simple Verb-to-Noun Architecture

-Located in `examples/weather-example-1/specifications/`, this example demonstrates Ford Anvil's core philosophy of **human-readable capability definition** using a simple weather application.
+Located in `examples/weather-example-1/specifications/`, this example demonstrates Anvil's core philosophy of **human-readable capability definition** using a simple weather application.

 #### Capability Structure (Verbs → Actions)
 - **"Display Weather"** (`CAP-547983`) - The action of showing weather information to users